-For the lover of simplicity, straight back braids are the answer.
+For the lover of simplicity, straight-back braids are the answer.
 Sure, you can try to dress them up with fancy accessories, but you can also just wake up and go whenever you please.
 What’s better than that?

 Most goddess braids are tight and neat, but it doesn’t have to be that way if it’s not your style.
-Looser braids tend to be better for your edges anyway, so kudos to you.
+Looser braids tend to be better for your scalp and edges anyway, so kudos to you.
 Alicia Keys sported a carefree bohemian style that we’re still not over.

 Braiding your hair could mean saying goodbye to your regular hair for a few weeks.
 If you feel like you’ll miss your locks, you don’t need to braid all the way down.
-Curly q’s look extra stunning with this look.
+Curly strands look extra stunning with this look.